Lecturer in Music, School of Academic Studies

 In addition to her musicological work, Amanda is a Baroque violinist, Recorder and Musette player.
 Specialising in 17th– and 18th-century repertoire, “Amanda soared magnificently whether on violin…on recorder…or on musette.”
 “Amanda’s performance was absolutely stunning and the audience responded with a much extended ovation.”

 Artistic Director of Baroque In The North, Amanda is also a member of chamber ensembles AB24, Four’s Company and Aberdeen Early Music Collective.
 She has given masterclasses at various universities and conservatoires across the UK and Europe, from The University of Aberdeen to the Jāzeps Vītols Latvian Academy of Music, Riga.

 As a violinist and recorder player she records and performs regularly in the UK and Europe with many of the leading British and European period-instrument ensembles, including Les Talens Lyrique, Dunedin Consort, Ex Cathedra, the Gabrieli Consort and Players, Academy of Ancient Music, Florilegium, and Fiori Musicali.

 She appears on several recordings with Les Talens Lyrique and Ex Cathedra, as well as a recording of newly-edited and previously–unrecorded music by Giovanni Ruggieri (Aberdeen Early Music Collective, Vox Regis, 2018) and another of music by Gottfried Finger (Harmonious Society of Tickle Fiddle Gentlemen, Ramée, 2019).

-Described as a ‘canary on amphetamines’ (for her performance of Vivaldi’s concerto for sopranino recorder), Amanda recently completed a Master’s degree in performance at the Katholieke Universiteit Leuven, Belgium, where she specialised on musette – 18thcentury French bagpipes.
+Described as a ‘canary on amphetamines’ (for her performance of Vivaldi’s concerto for sopranino recorder), Amanda completed a Master’s degree in performance in 2018 at the Katholieke Universiteit Leuven, Belgium, where she specialised on musette – 18thcentury French bagpipes.
 This makes her one of only a handful of musette players in the world.
 Her debut solo Musette album will be recorded in 2021 and released on the Deux-Elles label.

 Current and Future Research